 - ¼ cup dark brown sugar packed

 - 2 tsp pure vanilla extract

 - 12 oz white chocolate chips

 - 2 cups mini marshmallows

-- Grease and line a 9x5 inch loaf pan with parchment paper.
+- Grease and line a 9x5 inch loaf pan or 8x8 baking dish with parchment paper.
 Gather and measure out all your ingredients before you get started.

-- Heat a medium sized sauce pan with candy thermometer attached to just below medium heat.
-Once pan is warn, add in butter and let it melt, stirring it for a few seconds.
+- Place a medium sized sauce pan over low-medium heat.
+Add in butter and let it melt, stirring it for a few seconds.
 Add in granulated sugar, light brown sugar, and sweetened condensed milk.
 Stir mixture together.
-Add in pumpkin puree, pumpkin spice, cinnamon, and nutmeg.
-Stir mixture together so it is evenly combined.
-Add in vanilla extract and mini marshmallows, stirring continuously until marshmallows have melted and are thoroughly incorporated into the mixture.
-Mixture will be slightly thick.
+Add in pumpkin puree, pumpkin spice, and vanilla extract.
+Stir mixture together until it is thoroughly combined.
+Add in the white chocolate chips, stirring continuously until the chocolate is completely melted and smooth.
+At this point the mixture will be thick.

-- Pour fudge into the loaf pan and allow it to set in the refrigerator for at least 2 hours or up to over night.
+- Pour fudge into the loaf pan or baking sheet and allow it to set at room temperature for at least 2 hours or up to over night.
 When ready to serve simply lift the fudge out of the pan by using the sides of the parchment paper and cut fudge into 1 inch squares.